Jgonzales59/droneLIDAR.github.io/README.md

 ## What are Sobel Edge Detection Systems?
-A technique highly involved in computer processing and computer vision
+A technique highly involved in computer processing and computer vision.
+It can help create image processing and computer vision using edge detection algorithmns.

+## Programs
+> Xlinix (ARTY Z7)
+> Vivado (ARTY Z7)
+> iceStick Evaluation
+>
+>
 ## Embedded Chips vs. FGPA
 There are various ways that a Sobel Edge Detection can be done.
 It can be done through a chip Embedded System or a (FGPA) which is a circuit customized for a specific applications.